mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 # February 21st, 2024
 Michelle:
-- Started researching Scrapy, Selenium, Beautiful Soup and Spyder
+- Started researching Scrapy, Selenium, Splash, Beautiful Soup and Spyder

 Emily:
 - Started researching how to generate PDFs in the format that the company wants